-- A variety of electives and two program focus areas allows tailoring of the program to your individual interests.
+- A variety of electives allows tailoring of the program to your individual interests.

-- Our courses will provide hands-on training in classes that range from qualitative research methods to data mining
+- Our courses will provide hands-on training in classes that range from qualitative research methods to database management.

 This program has a thesis and a non-thesis option.
 Candidates under the thesis option will complete 18 semester hours of core coursework, 6 hours of elective coursework, and 6 hours of thesis research hours (CHS 599 Thesis Research).
 Candidates under the non-thesis option will complete 18 semester hours of core coursework, 9 hours of elective coursework, and 3 hours of a “capstone” experience (CHS 655 Population Health Applications.